 In light of this reality, organizations are procuring DDoS mitigation services that are designed to identify malicious DDoS traffic and block it before it reaches their networks.
-The data is clear: DDoS mitigation isn't a 'plug & play' solution, it needs continuous finetuning to work properly.

 DDoS mitigation vendors create a wave of quarterly reports that provide a wealth of information about DDoS attacks, their type, size, geographical distribution, frequency and much more ...